Research clusters

 Digital Methods and Citizen Science

 This research cluster explores the recent advancements in collaborative research, with a focus on digital methods and Citizen Science.
 We will investigate how the newest tools of Digital Humanities can reframe our research projects to have increased polyvocality, more diverse stakeholders, and deeper public engagement.
 How can large-scale databases, geographic information system software, online archives, ethnography and the research principles outlined by the European Citizen Science Association expand the scope of our research?
 Some of the cluster members have already integrated these methods while others are considering how to integrate open-source technologies.
-Through reading groups, workshops and invited guest lectures, we will explore the ethical, theoretical, and practical aspects of these emergent methodologies and localize them to our own research areas.
+Through reading groups, workshops and guest lectures, we will explore the ethical, theoretical, and practical aspects of these emergent methodologies and localize them to our research areas.
 By building up Digital Humanities projects, we anticipate increased publications on digitalization and further integration with teaching materials.

 Coordinators: Stephen Christopher, Bo Ærenlund Sørensen and Frank Sejersen